BerbeeWalsh Emergency Department Clinical Care

 UW Health at The American Center (TAC) opened on the East side of Madison in August of 2015 and has grown rapidly, seeing approximately 15,000 adults and children annually.
 Our faculty, residents and APPs working at TAC are able to complement their experience at University Hospital by caring for a diverse group of patients in a community setting.

-Our residents also see patients at the William S. Middleton Memorial Veterans Hospital next door to the University Hospital and at Beloit Memorial Hospital, a community hospital located between Madison and Chicago.
-The addition of these two hospitals yields a combined clinical volume of approximately 114,000 patients per year.
+Many of our faculty and residents also see patients at the William S. Middleton Memorial Veterans Hospital just next door to the University Hospital as well as at Beloit Memorial Hospital, a community hospital located between Madison and Chicago.
+The addition of these two hospitals yields a combined clinical volume of over 120,000 patients per year.

-Brian Sharp, MD is the Associate Vice Chair of Quality for Emergency Medicine and can be reached at (608) 890-9196 or at email@example.com.
+Joshua Ross, MD is the Clinical Vice Chair of the BerbeeWalsh Department of Emergency Medicine and can be reached at (608) 890-9583 or at email@example.com.